-As mentioned, sitters on Nanno must complete a formal vetting process.
+As mentioned, sitters on Nanno must complete a proprietary vetting process.
 This includes a full background check, skills test, and behavioral test.
-The skills test deals with basic safety rules and first-aid procedures.
+The skills test deals with basic safety rules and first aid procedures.
 The behavioral test looks for personality characteristics that could potentially be detrimental to being a good caregiver — for example, if the sitter is more likely to prioritize his/her own needs or desires above the child’s.

 “The vetting process is the crown jewel of our company,” Oertle told ABC7 in Denver, “because as parents ourselves we know how important that is.”

-This vetting process is what separates Nanno from other companies in this space, including Care.com, UrbanSitter, and SitterCity.
-According to Nanno, these competitors also serve primarily as a directory to give parents access to a list of available sitters, but not a place to book services.
+This vetting process is what separates Nanno from other companies in this sector, including Care.com, UrbanSitter, and SitterCity.
+According to Nanno, these competitors also serve primarily as just a directory to give parents access to a list of available sitters, but don't go a step further in enabling parents to book services.

 Moving forward, Nanno will offer additional childcare and enrichment options to parents.
 This includes services for booking tutors, art and music lessons, and STEM classes.

 Liz brings an extensive legal background to Nanno.

 Prior to starting the company, she worked for SheEO, a global initiative focused on supporting and celebrating female entrepreneurs.

 Before that, she founded Independent Law Group, a collection of attorneys that strived to provide the legal experience of a national law firm, while charging lower fees comparable to small-firm practices.